Skip to content

 Typical price $46.99

-The TICONN Hi-Vis Rain Suit is a rated Class 3 high-visibility rainwear from TICONN, stocked at $46.99.
+The TICONN Hi-Vis Rain Suit is a rated Class 3 high-visibility rainwear from TICONN, listed at the listed price.
 It's built for utility restoration, storm response, drainage and wash-down crews — anyone whose work continues regardless of weather — and this review covers what the listing actually documents, where it beats its closest rival, and who should buy something else.

 Why the TICONN Hi-Vis Rain Suit Stands Out